The financial sector launched a new plan to improve the assets and liabilities of high-quality real estate companies at the beginning of the year_China Economic Net – National Economic Portal-breakinglatest.news-Breaking Latest News

-Xinhua News Agency, Beijing, January 13th Question: The financial sector launched a new plan to improve the assets and liabilities of high-quality real estate companies at the beginning of the year
+Xinhua News Agency, Beijing, January 13th: The financial sector launched a new plan to improve the assets and liabilities of high-quality real estate companies at the beginning of the year

 Xinhua News Agency “Xinhua Viewpoint” reporter Wu Yu